bearfact/gnappy/README.md

 ```
 This will add:
  1. A package.json for node modules.
- 2. A gulpfile for starting your static server and compiling assets.
+ 2. A gulpfile with a compile command.
- 3. A line to your application.rb for the static server port
- 4. Some gitignore entries
+ 3. Some gitignore entries.
- 5. A scaffold assets.json file (this replaces your sprocket manifest files)
+ 4. a vendor javascript and css file.